awsdocs/aws-systems-manager-user-guide/doc_source/OpsCenter-remediating.md

 1. Scroll to the **Runbooks** section\.

-1. Use the Runbooks Search bar or the numbers in the upper right to find the Automation runbook that you want to run\.
+1. Use the search bar or the numbers in the upper right to find the Automation runbook that you want to run\.

 1. Choose a runbook, and then choose **Execute**\.